deeplearningais/curfil/README.md

 Implemented Visual Features
 ---------------------------

-This project focuses on image segmentation and classification applications.
+We currently focus on image segmentation and classification applications.

 We implement two types of RGB-D image features.